tranhayem/Self-Learning/README.md

         ...
     });

-Such overrides, while automatically required, will only be included if their target class ("Ext.foo.Bar" in this case) is also required.
+Such overrides, while automatically , will only be included if their target class ("Ext.foo.Bar" in this case) is also .
 This simplifies applying patches or extensions to other classes.